transloadit/node-sdk/README.md

 We'd be happy to accept pull requests.
 If you plan on working on something big, please first drop us a line!

+### Building

 The SDK is written in [CoffeeScript](http://coffeescript.org/), but the JavaScript it generates is commited back into the repository so people can use this module without a CoffeeScript dependency.
 If you want to work on the source, please do so in `./src` and type: `make build` or `make test` (also builds first).
 Please don't edit generated JavaScript in `./lib`!

+### Testing

+Check your sources for linting errors via `make lint`, and unit tests via `make test`.

+### Releasing

 Releasing a new version to npmjs.org can be done via `make release-major` (or minor / patch, depending on the [semantic versioning](http://semver.org/) impact of your changes).

-Check your sources for linting errors via `make lint`.
+This will

+ - update the `package.json`
+ - save a release commit with the updated version in Git
+ - push to Github
+ - publish to npmjs.org

 ## Authors